 Loose Leash Walking

-• Loose leash walking is a complex set of behaviors & conditions.
-No harness or collar is going to magically have your dog walk nicely on a leash.
-We have to teach this behavior!
-Here are some of my tips to make walks less of a struggle.
+Loose leash walking is a complex set of behaviors & conditions.
+No harness or collar will magically make your dog walk politely.
+WE have to teach this!

-Try a longer leash!
-Try a 10 ft line to start!
-Flexi leashes keep tension on the line, so go for a fixed length leash.
+Try a longer leash.
+Try a 10-15 ft line to start.
+Flexi leashes can be risky, so start with a fixed length leash.

 Adjust your expectations.
-"Heel" is a completely unnatural way for a dog to walk!
+"Heel" is a totally unnatural way for a dog to walk!

 Dogs are explorers!
 Let them use their super-powered noses.
-The walk is for your dog.
-Let them meet their needs!
+The walk should be for your dog.
+Let them meet their needs the best way they know how!
 That means allowing zigging and zagging, pausing for extra good sniffs, and rushing to the next spot of pee mail.
-This kind of free exploration allows your dog to meet their needs, which will lead to a calmer dog!
-Satiating those needs makes your dog less desperate to do what they want and less likely to pull.
+Free exploration also serves as excellent stress relief for dogs!

-Play some games!
-Practice these in a familiar environment before taking them on the road.
+Play some games.
+Practice cues in a familiar environment before taking them on the road.

 Having well known cues to use on a walk is valuable.
-Being on a walk is an exciting and distracting time for your dog.
-Commonly used stationary cues like "sit" are going to be difficult!
+Being outside is a distracting time for your dog.
+Stationary cues like "sit" are likely going to be difficult at first!
 My favorite games and cues to use on walks are:

 • the two step game